thomaspinckney3/cs4501/Project6.md

       This is especially important if you decide to pursue the DigitalOcean optional assignment below.

 # Optional Topics (Choose One)
+You are required to complete **only one** of the following topics. *However*, more can be completed for extra credit.
+Each additional topic completed will be worth 15 points of extra credit.
+Please include a list of which optional topics you have completed in your submission to ensure they are properly counted.

 - Hosting on DigitalOcean